 Grants are paid in three instalments.
-The researcher (or the lead researcher in the case of joint research projects involving more than one researcher) will receive one-third of the grant at the start of the project, after submission of the amended proposal following the kick-off meeting (in June or July 2022, depending on when the meeting takes place).
-A second payment will be made in January 2023, once an interim report of approximately 15 pages has been submitted and approved by UEFA (the deadline for interim reports is 30 November 2022).
+The researcher (or the lead researcher in the case of joint research projects involving more than one researcher) will receive one-third of the grant at the start of the project, after submission of the amended proposal following the kick-off meeting (in July or August 2024, depending on when the meeting takes place).
+A second payment will be made in January 2025, once an interim report of approximately 15 pages has been submitted and approved by UEFA (the deadline for interim reports is 30 November 2024).
 The jury and UEFA reserve the right to ask for the interim report to be completed or amended and may suspend the instalment until the requested amendments have been made.
 The remaining instalment will be paid after the final report (approximately 40 pages, excluding appendices) has been submitted and approved by UEFA.
-As for the interim report, the jury and UEFA reserve the right to ask for the final report to be completed or ask for the final report to be completed or amended and may suspend the instalment until a revised version of the report has been submitted taking account of these amendments.
+As for the interim report, the jury and UEFA reserve the right to ask for the final report to be completed or amended and may suspend the instalment until a revised version of the report has been submitted taking account of these amendments.
 Interim and final reports must be structured as follows and contain all of the following sections:

-- 1. An executive summary fully detailing the importance and interest of the research for football and UEFA - 2.
+- 1. An executive summary fully detailing the importance and interest of the research for football and UEFA.
+The executive summary should contain two distinct sections: - 1.1.
+A concise presentation of the academic contribution of the research - 1.2.
+A clear presentation of the practical impacts of the research for European football - 2.
 An introduction that indicates the context of the research and its relevance for UEFA - 3.
 A clear statement of the research question(s), and the aims and objectives of the research - 4.
 A literature review identifying the current state of knowledge, methodology and insights on the research topic and justifying the theory, design and method of the current study - 5.
 A review of the proposed research design and strategy.
 This should include the following: - 5.1.
 Justification of the design (longitudinal, cross-sectional, experimental etc.) - 5.2.
 Justification of the measurement approach and assumptions about the research topic - 5.3.
-An outline of the key variables for quantitative work, and/or the concepts and - dimensions examined by qualitative research - 5.4.
+An outline of the key variables for quantitative work, and/or the concepts and dimensions examined by qualitative research - 5.4.
 The sample frame and size, and the interviewee selection process - 5.5.
 An outline of the hypothesis(-es) addressed, the analysis strategy and techniques used, and the strength and significance of the results - 5.6.
 The validity and reliability of the instruments and variables applied, or the qualitative equivalent (e.g. authenticity) - 5.7.
 An overview of any ethical issues and how they are addressed - 6.
 An overview of the main research findings, with a clear focus on the research question(s) - 7.
 The limitations of the current study, including any issues of inherent partiality and any operational issues, such as data access - 8.
 The impact of the research in terms of current theory, state of knowledge and/or practices, and the consequences/recommendations for UEFA and football

-The interim report must be accompanied by an official letter from the researcher, or lead researcher in the case of joint research projects, stating that the research has made sufficient progress and that the deadline for the final report (31 March 2023) will be met.
+The interim report must be accompanied by an official letter from the researcher, or lead researcher in the case of joint research projects, stating that the research has made sufficient progress and that the deadline for the final report (31 March 2025) will be met.
 The jury and UEFA will assess the progress of the research based on the interim report and may ask for amendments or additional information.
 In exceptional cases, UEFA may withdraw the grant if it deems the researcher's progress to be unsatisfactory.